 Ponta do Sol is located between two mountains and is known as the sunpoint as it is one of the sunniest points on the island!
 It is a peaceful picturesque village with pebble beaches and beautiful hilly landscape.
 The centre is very small with 1 minature supermarket, however it is ideal for relaxing and seeing the real Madeira!

-The comfortable four star Enotel Baia Hotel has has direct access to the sea and offers spacious accommodation.
-Facilities include a heated indoor swimming pool, cocktail bar and restaurant.
+We stay in the recently refurbished four star Enotel Baia Hotel has has direct access to the sea and offers spacious accommodation.
+Facilities include a heated indoor swimming pool, a rooftop solarium, cocktail bar and restaurant.